themasterchef/ruby-bowling/README.md

 Fun with 10-pin bowling in Ruby using a functional programming approach.

-Within the FP sections of the code base, Haskell conventions are often used, as they give a nice succinct way to express FP techniques like list comprehension - in which x, y, and z are often used to represent the specific head elements of arrays - this comes from the x:y:z:xs syntax of Haskell.
+Within the FP sections of the code base, Haskell conventions are sometimes used, as they give a nice succinct way to express FP techniques.

 ## Usage